finos/legend/README.md

 Note that the features available in the shared instance within FINOS infrastructure largely map to the five modules open sourced to date.
 Features that are not yet available include model-to-database mappings and the execution of queries as services.
 As more modules are open sourced, more features will be activated in the shared instance.

+# Installation / Running a Legend Instance Locally / Deploying an Instace of Legend
+([Coming Soon](https://github.com/finos/alloy/issues/143); Information on running and installing your own instance of Legend, locallly, on premise, or in a cloud provider such as AWS, Azure, OpenShift, Google, etc.)

 # Code (and Model) Repositories
 ## GitHub and GitLab
-The Legend platform and project make use of both Github.
+The Legend platform and project make use of both GitHub and GitLab.
 ### GitHub
-* GitHub, specifically the [FINOS GitHub organization](https://github.com/finos/), is the distributed version control and source code management for Legend code
+* GitHub, specifically the [FINOS GitHub organization](https://github.com/finos/), is the distributed version control and source code management system used for Legend code
-  * The Legend GitHub repos, like all FINOS repos, is configured to make use of the FINOS [Open Developer Platform](https://odp.finos.org/) tooling.
+  * The Legend GitHub repos, like all FINOS repos, are configured to make use of the FINOS [Open Developer Platform](https://odp.finos.org/) tooling.
 * GitHub infrastructure is what's used to do Legend builds (E.g., JARS, which are then distributed through Maven Central)
 ### GitLab
-* GitLab is used for source control of models "under the hood" of the Legend SDLC module.
+* GitLab is used for source control of models "under the hood" within the Legend SDLC module.
 As such the models, written in the Legend language, are stored in GitLab.

 ## Repositores